LEADERSHIP U

 • Treasurer's Certificate Program

-As an NSNA leader, you'll learn and practice essential leadership skills by participating in the Fiduciary Responsibility or Role of Treasurer Project.
+As an NSNA leader, you'll learn and practice essential leadership skills by participating in the fiduciary responsibility as the treasurer on the state, school chapter or national Board of Directors.
 The role of an association treasurer is important to the fiscal health and fiduciary accountability of an association.
 Become familiar with the intricacies of financial reporting, the budgetary process, revenue and expenses, statement reporting, bank reconciliation, cash control procedures, IRS filing requirements, and NSNA policies.

 • Serve as a member of the chapter's Leadership Team (i.e., Board of Directors/Executive Board);